 An electric pressure washer is a great piece of equipment to have because it produces dramatic cleaning results.
-It can quickly and safely strip grime and goo from patio furniture, decks, the siding on a house, or wash a muddy vehicle.
+It can quickly and safely wash a muddy vehicle or strip grime and goo from patio furniture, decks, or the siding on a house.
 Cleanup jobs that take a lot of time and elbow grease with a scrub brush and a garden hose are achievable in minutes with a pressure washer.

-There are many electric pressure washers on the market with a wide range of features.
+There are many electric pressure washers on the market, representing an almost limitless array of features.
 To help you pick the best electric pressure washer for your needs and budget, this guide lays out the key considerations to keep in mind, while rounding up all the details on our top-favorite picks.